"We recognize that a highly qualified and well-trained staff is among the primary factors that contribute to a program of excellence."

 Atara comes from a family of educators, so it is not a surprise that she followed in their footsteps.
 She holds a bachelor’s degree in early childhood education and a master’s degree in special education from Lesley University.
 Atara has worked with infants to elementary aged children.
 She taught kindergarten and second grade, facilitated infant playgroups, and conducted home visits and developmental assessments for toddlers and preschool aged children.
 Atara believes that learning is an ongoing journey rather than a single destination.
 She loves accompanying students on their journeys and often feels that she learns just as much from them as they do from her!

-Atara enjoys spending her free time with her husband, 6 year old daughter Galit, and her infant son Idan!
+Atara enjoys spending her free time with her husband, her daughter Galit (FJECC alum), and her son Idan (current FJECC student).

 When not teaching, she can be found outside running, biking, swimming, playing ultimate frisbee, and hanging with friends.